trottar/lt_analysis/README.md

 ./set_HeepInput.sh -a <Kinematics>
 ```

-- **Note**: Flag '-a' is required for analysis, see '-h' for all options
+- **Note:** Flag '-a' is required for analysis, see '-h' for all options

 - If you want to check offsets running...